altocodenl/cell/readme.md

 Programming is an universal tool for problem solving.
 It is also a wonderful means for artistic expression.
 Programming allows you to harness the power of computers for creative purposes.

 Programming is hard.
 Some difficulties are inherent to programming.
 Programming is inherently, essentially, unavoidably hard.
-Kind of like playing an instrument.
+Like writing, like playing an instrument.
 But a great deal of what makes programming hard is not essential to programming itself, but rather [accidental](https://en.wikipedia.org/wiki/No_Silver_Bullet).
 This accidental complexity turns a hard endeavor into an almost impossible task for most.

 Cells attemps to do away with the accidental complexity of programming, while being as enlightening as possible about the essential complexity of programming.
 Instead of shielding users from the real problems, cells put users face to face with the problems, but equipped with tools to understand and solve them.
 The value of these tools is in their adaptability and universality.